Minimum Due vs Full Payment on Credit Cards (India Guide)

 What is minimum amount due?

-- Most of the bill may roll into the next cycle as a balance you owe.
+- Most of the bill rolls into the next cycle as a balance you owe.

 - Interest may be charged on the carried amount, in line with the annualised rate in your terms.